bhopkinsnc/ccoe-training-ansible/README.md

 hello world
 ```

-> The file was changed when we add the NOT to the end of hello world and ansible changes it back because the copy module on line 7 ensure that the contents match and when they do not it will update the file.
+> The file (/tmp/hello_world_test.txt) was changed when we added the NOT to the end of hello world line and ansible changes it back because the copy module on line 7 ensure that the contents match and when they do not it will update the file.

 ### Extra Credit